5 Alphabet Activities for Adults That Your Students Will Love

 You can speed up the game by using colored poker chips for scoring.
 Use red for 5 points, blue for 10 and white for 20.
 And at the end of the game, have students calculate their scores.
 That’ll give them the opportunity to practice their numbers as well.

 3. Wheel of Fortune!

 This is a good review game for material you’ve already studied in class.
 Unlike the somewhat limited (and lugubrious!) game of Hangman, Wheel of Fortune allows you to use complete sentences from classwork.

 - Sentences taken from recent in-class lessons you wish to review

 - Play money ($100 bills are best)

 - Separate the ABC cards into vowel and consonant piles.
 Make sure they’re in alphabetical order for quick location.

-- Draw the sentence on the board, each letter represented by a line, with appropriate spaces and punctuation.
+- Write each letter represented by a short line on the board, with appropriate spaces and punctuation for the entire sentence.

-- Student A throws the dice, the number they role is the money they wager.
+- Student A throws the dice, the number they roll is the money they wager.

 - If the student rolls a three, you announce: “For three hundred dollars, choose a letter!”